-CCP766 Cultural and Religious Issues in Counseling and Family Therapy - 3 credits ethnicity, and religion in human relationships.
+CCP766 Cultural and Religious Issues in Counseling and Family Therapy - 3 credits

+This counseling psychology course explores the roles of culture, ethnicity, and religion in human relationships.
 It focuses on the impact of race, culture, religion and spirituality on personal lives and in the therapeutic process.
 Concepts are also applicable to work settings with multicultural personnel.